MatthewJDavis/matthewjdavis.github.io/_posts/2019-08-06-manage-azure-ad-powershell-core.md

 ## Connecting

-Note: You will need to sign in with a user who has permissions to manage users and groups in Azure AD (The [User Administrator role] would be good for least privilege access)
+Note: You will need to sign in with a user who has permissions to manage users and groups in AAD (The [User Administrator role] would be good for least privilege access)

 Now we have to sign in via a web browser for a token to be issued for your PowerShell session.